-I encourage you as well, to make yourself known in the Scholarship Office and the Office of Career Services and to stay in touch with the Academic Advisement Center to keep track of required courses for your major and for graduation.
+I encourage you as well, to make yourself known in the Scholarship Office, the Office of Career Services and keep in touch with the Academic Advisement Center to track required courses in your major and for graduation.
 The Academic Achievement Center is also an invaluable resource providing college-wide tutorial.
-At York we also take pride in staying ahead of the trends by recognizing ideas whose time have come and initiating them.
-For example, we were first in the CUNY system to launch a green initiative program on our campus.